With only 3 weeks to go before I move to the other side of the world again, I can barely do anything to calm my excitement.

 Let’s backtrack to when I touched down in Maryland in May.

 When living in a far away bubble, you don’t have to face the complex realities that make being an American overwhelmingly bittersweet.

-Not to say that life abroad doesn’t come without it’s own challenges -- trust me, those come more often for all of us than the destination highlight reels would suggest.
-But despite travel woes, there’s a state of bliss my friends and I similarly felt being away from the madness.
+Not to say that life abroad doesn’t come without its own challenges -- trust me, those come more often for all of us than the highlight reels would suggest.
+But despite travel woes, there’s a state of bliss my friends and I similarly feel being away from the madness.

 Every day is exotic.
 Almost every day you meet someone new and interesting.
 Any given day is the opportunity for a fun, freeing adventure.
 Even walking to the mall to grab $2 Thai food is delightful!
 We were just happy to be living life with so few worries.
 (Even if we knew that was temporary).

-My parents and I spent all summer transitioning from our home of 23 years to a brand new environment in the good ol’ Sunshine State -- Tampa, to be exact.
+My parents and I spent all summer transitioning from our home of 23 years to a brand new environment in the Sunshine State -- Tampa, to be exact.

 The move called for a lot of moving around, jumping up and down between Maryland and Florida -- which meant I was never able to sit still for more than a couple weeks at a time.
 Having to get rid of 23 years worth of

 JUNK keepsakes gave me so much anxiety that all I wanted to do was completely shut myself off from the entire move process.
-Add that to the fact that I didn’t have a solid after-Thailand plan, I was just back home and trying to figure out what in the world my next steps would be.
+Add that to the fact that I didn’t have a solid after-Thailand plan or any more money.
+I was just back home and trying to figure out what in the world my next steps would be.